Jo Cox Commission on Loneliness: Final report

 The report made clear that government alone would not be able to solve the problem of loneliness, with the commission also calling for action from other public sector leaders, business leaders, community and volunteer groups and regular citizens.

 Aftermath

-Jo's friend Rachel Reeves continued to lead an all party group working on loneliness even after the commission was wound up.
+Cox's friend Rachel Reeves continued to lead an all party group working on loneliness even after the commission was wound up.
 As of 2020 The Jo Cox Foundation still works on the problem of loneliness in partnership with government and with other charities.